hideakitai/Packetizer/README.md

 ### Packet Data Storage Class Inside

-STL is used to handle packet data by default, but for following boards/architectures, [RingBuffer](https://github.com/hideakitai/RingBuffer) is used to storage packet data because STL can not be used for such boards.
+STL is used to handle packet data by default, but for following boards/architectures, [ArxContainer](https://github.com/hideakitai/ArxContainer) is used to store the packet data because STL can not be used for such boards.
+The storage size of such boards for packets, queue of packets, max packet binary size, and callbacks are limited.

 - AVR
 - megaAVR